-II.
 MIDDLE SCHOOL ROOFTOP UNITS

-It is recommended that the Board approve the replacement of the Middle School Rooftop Units by Huckestein Mechanical at a cost not to exceed \$1,820,449.00.
+On the motion of Mr. Hill, seconded by Mrs. Shaw, the Board approved the replacement of the Middle School Rooftop Units by Huckestein Mechanical at a cost not to exceed \$1,820,449.00.

 Funds will be paid through the District's ESSER funds, as well as the District's Capital Fund.